fmerg/pymerkle/dev/rst-files/tree-object.rst

 .. _height: https://pymerkle.readthedocs.io/en/latest/pymerkle.html#pymerkle.MerkleTree.height
 .. _rootHash: https://pymerkle.readthedocs.io/en/latest/pymerkle.html#pymerkle.MerkleTree.rootHash

-Invoking a Merkle-tree from the Python iterpeter displays the above properties in the form of an etiquette (cf. the *Representation* section below).
+Invoking a Merkle-tree from the Python iterpeter displays the above characteristics in the form of an etiquette (cf. the *Representation* section below).
 Here is how the empty standard (SHA256/UTF-8) Merkle-tree would look like: